 Readjust as you go:

-I make a lot of goals.
-I dream big things.
-I want to hustle every day.
-I want to do cool things, but I have had to learn to step back and make adjustments when my goals aren’t serving me.
+I make a lot of goals and I dream big things.
+I want to hustle every day and I want to do cool things, but I have had to learn to step back and make adjustments when my goals aren’t serving me.
 The hustle is only good for you if it fuels you.
 The hustle is not virtuous on its own.
 I have burned out in my art career from pushing too hard.
 Thankfully, I have the ability to rest and try new approaches.

 Lastly, don’t compare your hustle to others:

 The beauty of being human is that we aren’t all the same.
 No matter how hard you’re working, there is always going to be someone who works harder.
 No matter how little you accomplish today, someone out there is even less productive than you.
 Your value is not determined by how you compare to others.